Velocidex/velociraptor-docs/content/blog/2023/2023-04-03-velociraptor-survey/_index.md

 The main suggestion for improvements include:

-1. Easier management through the GUI (in 0.6.8 all user ACLs are managed through the GUI now).
+1. Easier management through the GUI (as of version 0.6.8 all user ACLs are managed through the GUI now).
 2. Custom roles with more granular permissions.
 3. Better logging and auditing
 4. Some way to allow a specific role to only run a pre-approved subset